146: Paul Foot Award: The Winner

 I hope that you're going to say that in the years since you won the award, this has all changed.

 I wish I could say it's all changed.
+There are positives.

-I think winning the award was obviously a great accolade, but what it did was it put put the stories and the issue onto a level that I think made the government sit up and take notice.
+I think winning the award was obviously a great accolade, but what it did was it put the stories and the issue onto a level that I think made the government sit up and take notice.

 It's been almost a year, and the problems that were identified back then still exist, and the system continues to operate largely unreformed, which to me is an ongoing scandal and something of a national disgrace.